Academic Research Edition

 3.1 The Wittgensteinian Frame

-The name "Tractatus" invokes Wittgenstein's Tractatus Logico-Philosophicus, a work fundamentally concerned with the limits of language and logic.
+The framework's name invokes Wittgenstein's Tractatus Logico-Philosophicus (1921), a work fundamentally concerned with the limits of language and logic.
 Proposition 7, the work's famous conclusion: "Whereof one cannot speak, thereof one must be silent."

-Neural networks are precisely the domain whereof one cannot speak.
+Neural networks occupy precisely the domain whereof one cannot speak.
 The weights of a large language model do not admit human-interpretable explanation.
-We can describe inputs and outputs.
-We can measure statistical properties.
-But we cannot articulate, in human language, what the model "thinks" or "wants."
+We can describe inputs and outputs; we can measure statistical properties of behaviour; we can probe for representations (Elhage et al., 2021; Olah et al., 2020).
+But we cannot articulate, in human language, the complete reasoning process from input to output.

 3.3 The Tractatus Response